FAQs about logo & brand identity projects

 We already have our brand identity established.
 Can we hire you for a smaller project like a postcard or a single ad?

-If I designed your branding—so I already know how things should look—you can book a Design Day for tasks like these.
+If I designed your branding—so I already know how things should look and why—you can book a Design Day for tasks like these.
 If we haven’t worked together before (or you need a cheaper option), you can find a freelancer who focuses on production work.

 Questions before the contract